naginanaveed/Reference-based-RNA-Seq-data-analysis/README_ref_rnaseq.md

 | **Input** | 7 count tables (one per sample) · Factor definitions (treatment status, sequencing type) |
 | **Output** | Normalized count table · Summary results table (log2 fold change, p-values) · QC plots (PCA, sample distance heatmap, MA plot) |

-#### Why DESeq2 (and not just comparing averages)?

-Raw read counts cannot be directly compared between samples because:
-1. Samples are sequenced to different depths — a sample with twice the total reads will have roughly double the counts for every gene, regardless of true expression
-2. Gene expression data is highly variable and overdispersed — the variance of counts is much greater than the mean, violating assumptions of simple statistical tests
-3. With only 3–4 replicates per condition, statistical power is limited and needs to be handled carefully

-DESeq2 addresses all of these with a principled statistical framework based on the **negative binomial distribution**.

 #### How DESeq2 Works

 **Step 1 — Normalization (size factors):**
-DESeq2 calculates a **size factor** for each sample that corrects for sequencing depth.
+- DESeq2 calculates a **size factor** for each sample that corrects for sequencing depth.
 It does this by computing the geometric mean of each gene across all samples, then dividing each sample's counts by this reference.
 The median of these ratios becomes the size factor.
 After dividing counts by their sample's size factor, all samples are on a comparable scale.

 **Step 2 — Dispersion estimation:**
-For each gene, DESeq2 estimates how variable its counts are across replicates.
+- For each gene, DESeq2 estimates how variable its counts are across replicates.
 Genes with very low counts tend to be noisy, and DESeq2 "shrinks" their dispersion estimates toward a global trend to borrow statistical strength across all genes — this is especially important with few replicates.

 **Step 3 — Design matrix (accounting for multiple factors):**
 In this experiment there are two factors: